Norwich High School for Girls

-Norwich High School for Girls is an independent day school for girls aged 3 to 18 in Norwich, England.
+Norwich High School for Girls is a private day school for girls aged 3 to 18 in Norwich, England.
 The school was founded in 1875 by the Girls’ Public Day School Company (now the Girls' Day School Trust), which aimed to establish schools for girls of all classes by providing a high standard of academic, moral and religious education.
 The school is a member of the Girls’ Schools Association and the Headmasters’ and Headmistresses’ Conference.
 The school consistently has one of the best academic results in East Anglia.

 Entry into the school is selective at 4+, 7+, 11+, 13+ and 16+.

 History and location

 Norwich High School for Girls was founded in 1875 as the first GPDST school outside London.
 Originally situated at the Assembly House, Norwich, the school moved to its present location Eaton Grove, 95 Newmarket Road in 1933.
 Eaton Grove is Grade II listed.
 The school occupies several buildings, all of which were originally private houses; Stafford House (preparatory school), Eaton Grove (senior school) and Lanchester House (sixth form).